The learner will:

 Very slowly move around, repeating the rules and tapping a few more shoulders.
 Take your time so students have time to reflect in their situations.
 By now, the sixth graders are probably thinking they'd like the eighth graders to help them, but they can't say anything.
 Remind everyone that they promised to follow the rules.
 If no eighth graders get it, tap some more shoulders until someone figures out that they have the power to free everyone and they walk around and turn all the sixth and seventh graders into free eighth graders.

-When they figure it out, have students go back to their seats so you can discuss the game.
+When they figure it out, discuss the game.

 - Who was in sixth grade for most of the game?
 In this game, what is sixth grade like?
 How did you feel?